Equivalence and Conditional Independence in Atomic Sheaf Logic: Independent pullbacks

 \section{Independent pullbacks}

-Whereas Section~\ref{section:atomic-equivalence} has given equivalence formulas a canonical interpretation in any atomic sheaf topos $\ShAt(\sCat{C})$, conditional independence formulas (seemingly) require additional structure on the generating category $\sCat{C}$.
+Whereas Section~\ref{section:atomic-equivalence} has given equivalence formulas a canonical interpretation in an arbitrary atomic sheaf topos $\ShAt(\sCat{C})$, the interpretation of conditional independence formulas (seemingly) requires additional structure on the generating category $\sCat{C}$.
 Primary amongst this is that $\sCat{C}$ possess \emph{independent pullbacks}, as defined below.

 \begin{definition}[Independent pullbacks] A system of \emph{Independent pullbacks} on a category $\sCat{C}$ is given by a collection of commuting squares in $\sCat{C}$, called \emph{independent squares}.
 A commuting square